-- loss of consciousness (not enough in itself, as the animal may only be stunned) - absence of rhythmic respiratory movements (may also be temporary respiratory failure) - loss of corneal reflex or 'blinking' (also happens in heavily anaesthetised animals) - pupillary dilation - glazing of the eyes (cornea becomes opaque, dry and wrinkled) - absence of heartbeat (requires expertise to detect; heartbeat can persist for some minutes) - absence of a pulse (requires expertise to detect) - loss of colour in the mucous membranes (become pale and mottled, without refill) - lack of response to painful stimuli or withdrawal reflex (not a reliable method) - lack of jaw muscle tension and slack tongue (may be difficult to determine) - rigor mortis (onset after several hours).
+- loss of consciousness (not enough in itself, as the animal may only be stunned) - absence of rhythmic respiratory movements (may also be temporary respiratory failure) - lack of corneal reflex or 'blinking' when the cornea is touched or stimulated (also happens in heavily anaesthetised animals) - lack of nictitating membrane reflex or movement of the third eyelid across the eye when stimulated - lack of pupillary reflex or pupils constricting in response to light (i.e. the pupils remain fixed and dilated - glazing of the eyes where the cornea becomes opaque, dry and wrinkled - absence of heartbeat (requires expertise to detect; heartbeat can persist for some minutes) - absence of a pulse (requires expertise to detect) - loss of colour in the mucous membranes where they become pale and mottled, without refill - lack of response to painful stimuli or withdrawal reflex (not a reliable method) - lack of jaw muscle tension and slack tongue (may be difficult to determine) - rigor mortis (onset after several hours).